 Topological data analysis is a recently emerged area of study that investigates the shape of data using their topological features.
-Persistent homology is a commonly used topological data analysis tool that analyzes the shape of data with the multi-scale topological lens \citep{Edelsbrunner2008,Carlsson2009}.
+Persistent homology is a commonly used topological data analysis tool that analyzes the shape of data with the multi-scale topological lens \citep{Carlsson2009}.
 Persistent homology provides a numeric summary of the shape that is robust to noise and insensitive to metrics \citep{Chazal2017}.
 Persistent homology has been applied to various tumor image analyses, including colorectal tumor region segmentation \citep{Qaiser2016}, clustering of Gleason score of prostate cancer histology \citep{Lawson2019,Berry2020}, and hepatic tumor classification \citep{oyama2019}.
-Only a few studies have focused on survival prediction using topological features of medical images. \cite{crawford2019} propose the smooth Euler characteristics to describe a shape of tumor boundaries and develop a functional survival model.
-Although their approach suggests that topological features predict the survival outcomes of brain tumor patients, it is sensitive to image transformation, only analyzes an outer boundary of tumor regions, difficult to infer which shape features are relevant to survival outcomes, and the proposed survival model cannot consider censored data.
-Also, \cite{somasundaram2021bio21} show that persistent homology summary features of Computed Tomography (CT) images predict lung cancer patients' survivals.
-However, the proposed persistent homology summary features are difficult to interpret.
+Only a few studies have focused on survival prediction using topological features of medical images. \cite{crawford2019} propose the smooth Euler characteristics to describe the shape of tumor boundaries and develop a functional survival model.
+Also, \cite{somasundaram2021persistent} show that persistent homology summary features of Computed Tomography (CT) images predict lung cancer patients' survivals.

-We propose topological shape features for AI-segmented medical images computed by persistent homology.
+We propose topological features computed by persistent homology for analyzing AI-segmented medical images.
 We first develop the distance transform that can reveal the tumor shape of AI-segmented medical images.
 Persistent homology is computed based on the proposed distance transform values.
-Unlike the most existing shape features that only focus on a few large segmented tumor regions, the proposed approach quantifies all tumor patterns, such as shape, size, distribution, and connectivity.
-The proposed topological shape features are invariant to the scale-preserving transformation, such as rotation and translation, and applicable to various types of medical images, including pathology and radiology images.
+Unlike most existing shape features that only focus on a few large segmented tumor regions, the proposed approach quantifies all tumor shape patterns regardless of size.
+The proposed topological features are invariant to the scale-preserving transformation, such as rotation and translation, and are applicable to various types of medical images, including pathology and radiology images.